Roles

 Reviewer Roles

-The Reviewer role is only relevant to forms created prior to Workflow.
+The Reviewer role is only relevant to forms created prior to September 26, 2022.

-If you see a Reviewer role type under Roles within your Workflow Settings, this means you had previously sent a View Link related to your form.
+If you see a Reviewer role type under Roles in your Workflow settings, this means you had previously sent a View Link related to your form.
 Reviewer roles are reserved for these past read-only links, and will therefore default to a read-only view when the role is referenced throughout your workflow.